 Your score is calculated by the three main credit bureaus: Experian, Equifax, and TransUnion.

-Will my SavvyMoney Credit Score be the Same as My Main Credit Bureaus Score?
+Will my SavvyMoney Credit Score be the same as my main credit bureau’s score?

 Not likely.
 They’re calculated differently.
 For example:

-- VantageScore (Savvy Money) weighs things like recent behavior and total credit usage differently.
+- VantageScore (SavvyMoney) weighs recent behavior and total credit usage differently.

 Although both scores are based on your credit file, they can vary by 20–50 points or more.

-Why a Savvy Money Credit Score is Helpful
+Why a SavvyMoney Credit Score is Helpful

-Savvy Money provides a clear and helpful snapshot of credit habits.
+SavvyMoney provides a clear, helpful snapshot of your credit habits.

 Here’s how it helps:

-You’ll see if your score is going up or down and why.
-That can help you catch problems early. - It shows what’s helping or hurting.
+- It tracks your credit trends.
+You’ll see if your score is moving up or down — and why — so you can catch problems early.

-You get insights like “Too many hard inquiries” or “Great payment history,” so you can adjust your habits. - It’s updated regularly.
+- It shows what’s helping or hurting.
+Insights like “Too many hard inquiries” or “Great payment history” help you adjust your habits.

-Your score is updated weekly, so you get a real-time feel for your credit activity. - It’s free and doesn’t hurt your score.
+- It’s updated regularly.
+Your score is updated weekly, giving you a near real-time feel for activity.

-Even though it uses the VantageScore model (not FICO), it’s still based on real credit data.
+- It’s powered by TransUnion.
+Even though it uses the VantageScore model (not FICO), it’s based on real credit data.

 Best Use Case:

-Think of Savvy Money as your credit fitness tracker, it’s not what a lender uses to approve a loan, but it helps you build and maintain strong credit so you’re ready when it is time to apply.
+Think of SavvyMoney as your credit fitness tracker.
+It’s not what a lender uses to approve a loan, but it helps you build and maintain strong credit so you’re ready when it is time to apply.

 Here’s How It Helps You Adjust Your Credit Habits: